mornir/patreon-pledges-calculator/README.md

 I also lack the motivation for such a feature, because I don't have a use for it personally.

 In that regard, I chose the simplest solution possible by converting all non-USD pledges to USD, using fixed, hardcoded exchange rates for all the 7 currencies.

+## Further reading
+I wrote a [blog post](https://dev.to/mornir/weekend-hack-patreon-pledges-calculator-19m9) where I give more technical information.